jmunoz1992/secrets/workshop/03_Updating_Secrets.md

 ```
 </details><br />

 Voila!
 We should be passing again.
 Now lets write a test to make sure that users who are logged in can edit their own secret.
-Look for this test inside the authenticated user section of the test file:
+Look for this pending test inside the authenticated user section of the test file:

 ```javascript
 describe('when user owns secret', () => {